hammackj/uirusu/README.markdown

 # uirusu

-uirusu is [virustotal](http://www.virustotal.com) automation and convenience tool for hash, file and URL submission.
+uirusu is an [Virustotal](http://www.virustotal.com) automation and convenience tool for hash, file and URL submission.

 The current version is 0.0.1